mstevetodd/EngineDriver_Home/docs/operation/semi-realistic-throttle.rst

 This preference is used to adjust maximum percentage of the Load Slider. *(100-2000%) 100% = loco alone*

 This preference sets the maximum amount of Load applied.

+Note: Setting the Maximum Brake to 100% will result in the unrealistic speed drop to zero almost immediately, if the Brake is dragged to the top of the slider.

 Decoder Brake Type
 ------------------